Football: Son clashes with Lloris as Spurs beat Everton

 Son found Harry Kane in the area and his effort deflected to Lo Celso, whose shot was going wide until it span wickedly off Keane to wrong-foot Everton keeper Jordan Pickford.

-Eric Dier went close to doubling Tottenham's lead with a free-kick that just cleared the bar.

-Pickford almost gifted Tottenham a second goal when he let Lo Celso's cross go straight through his hands and just wide.

-That summed up a lethargic half for Ancelotti's team, who finally threatened in stoppage-time when Richarlison burst forward to drive just wide from the edge of the area.
+Everton finally threatened in stoppage-time when Richarlison burst forward to shoot wide after Son failed to chase down the loose ball.

-Following Lloris' angry exchange with Son, both players were in the spotlight for more positive reasons in the second half.
+Following Lloris's angry exchange with Son, both players were in the spotlight for more positive reasons in the second half as Tottenham held firm.

-Ancelotti had sent on Anthony Gordon and the teenage forward immediately drew a save from Lloris before Son tested Pickford at the other end.

-With a point to prove to Lloris, Son wasn't far away with a curling effort from the edge of the area.